+strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 As outlined in the relevant Portfolio Description, the Portfolio is actively managed and AB uses the AB Stewardship Approach when seeking to achieve the investment objective.
 Through the AB Stewardship Approach, fundamental research includes a robust ESG integration process, whereby AB assesses and incorporates ESG Factors in all phases of the investment process.
 More information on the Portfolio's investment objective and investment strategy can be found in the relevant Portfolio Description in the Prospectus.

-- investment decisions based on factors such as investment objectives - What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?
+What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?

 The Portfolio promotes E/S Characteristics by holding securities that AB believes promote E/S Characteristics.
-A security may be deemed to promote one or more E/S Characteristics if the following binding elements are satisfied: Documented ESG integration via evidenced ESG research and Engagements;
+A security may be deemed to promote one or more E/S Characteristics if the following binding elements are satisfied:

-- The issuer of the security follows good governance practices according to AB's Good Governance Policy; and - The Portfolio's investment exclusions are met.
+- Documented ESG integration via evidenced ESG research and Engagements; - The issuer of the security follows good governance practices according to AB's Good Governance Policy; and - The Portfolio's investment exclusions are met.

-More information on ESG integration, ESG research, and engagements can be found in AB's Sustainability-Related Disclosures www.alliancebernstein.com/go/EQ8webdisclosures.
-More information on exclusions used by the Portfolio can be found in the Prospectus.
+More information on ESG integration, ESG research, and engagements can be found in AB's Sustainability-Related Disclosures www.alliancebernstein.com/go/EQ8webdisclosures More information on exclusions used by the Portfolio can be found in the Prospectus.
 More information on AB's Good Governance Policy can be found below.

 What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
-N/A practices include sound management structures. employee relations. remuneration of staff and tax compliance.
+N/A practices include sound management structures, employee relations, remuneration of staff and tax compliance.